tc39/proposal-compartments/README.md

   // so some work can be deferred until just before the loader
   // initializes the module.
-  importMetaHook?: (fullSpecifier: string, importMeta: Object) => void, };
+  importMetaHook?: (fullSpecifier: string, importMeta: Object) => void,

+  // Causes the guest  loader to create its own globalThis instead of sharing
+  // its host's.
+  // The constructor copies the own properties over its own globalThis by
+  // assignment.
+  globals: Object,
+};

 interface Loader {